CoderAariz/Web-Portfolio/README.md

 # Web-Portfolio

+To preview the final template or in case of any queries visit: https://aarizanomaly.netlify.app/

 It's a design template for a portfolio website.
 With the help of this, you can create a great responsive portfolio website for representing your professional life.

 *In the file index.css you will find the CSS code.